 - Matt Gutman's portrayal of the alleged assassin has drawn criticism for misrepresenting the shooter's motives and relationship dynamics.

-- The incident highlights ongoing debates about media narratives and their impact on public perception of politically charged violence.
+- The incident highlights ongoing debates about media narratives and their impact on public perception of political violence.

 What’s next

-- Investigations into the shooting are ongoing, with calls for a more accurate representation of the events leading up to the assassination.
+- Investigations into the shooting are ongoing, with calls for accurate media representation of the events.